Wang Jingwei: Death

 In March 1944, Wang left for Japan to undergo medical treatment for the wound left by an assassination attempt in 1939.
-He died in Nagoya on 10 November 1944, less than a year before Japan's surrender to the Allies, thus avoiding a trial for treason.
+He died in Nagoya on 10 November 1944, less than a year before Japan's surrender to the Allies.
 Many of his senior followers who lived to see the end of the war were executed.
 His death was not reported in occupied China until the afternoon of 12 November, after commemorative events for Sun Yat-sen's birth had concluded.
-Wang was buried in Nanjing near the Sun Yat-sen Mausoleum, in an elaborately constructed tomb.
+Contrary to a number of secondary accounts, Wang was not buried near the Sun Yat-sen Mausoleum in an elaborately constructed mausoleum.
+Instead, he was buried on Plum Flower Mountain, near the mausoleums of the Ming dynasty, in a small, temporary tomb consisting of only a circular grass topped mound eight metres wide and four metres high, a makeshift wooden structure and a sign reading "Wang Jingwei's tomb".
+Wang was to be moved to Canton (modern Guangzhou) for final burial below Pakwan Mountain upon the reunification of the country under the Nanking government.
 Soon after Japan's defeat, the Kuomintang government under Chiang Kai-shek moved its capital back to Nanjing, destroyed Wang's tomb, and burned the body.
 Today, the site is commemorated with a small pavilion that notes Wang as a traitor.

 Legacy

 For his role in the Pacific War, Wang has been considered a traitor by most post-World War II Chinese historians in both Taiwan and mainland China.
-His name has become a byword for "traitor" or "treason" in mainland China and Taiwan, similarly to "Quisling" in Europe, "Benedict Arnold" in the United States, or "Mir Jafar" in Bangladesh and South Asia.
-The mainland's communist government despised Wang not only for his collaboration with the Japanese, but also for his anti-communism, while the KMT downplayed his anti-communism and emphasized his collaboration with imperial Japan and betrayal of Chiang Kai-shek.
-The communists also used his ties with the KMT to demonstrate what they saw as the duplicitous, treasonous nature of the KMT.
-Both sides downplayed his earlier association with Sun Yat-sen because of his eventual collaboration.
+His name has become a byword for "traitor" or "treason" in mainland China and Taiwan.
+In their rhetoric, the communist and nationalist governments would both go on to eviscerate Wang for his collaboration with the Japanese.
+The Communist Party emphasized his anti-communism while the Kuomintang downplayed it—instead focusing on his personal betrayal of Chiang Kai-shek.
+Moreover, the communists purported that his high rank within the KMT demonstrated a duplicitous, treasonous nature inherent to the nationalist party.
+Both sides chose to minimize his earlier association with Sun Yat-sen.

-Despite the notoriety added to his name, academics continue to discuss whether or not he should be unequivocally condemned as a traitor because Wang also contributed greatly to the Xinhai Revolution and to the later mediation between the Communist Party and the Nationalist Party in postwar China.
-They argue that Wang collaborated with the Japanese because he believed that collaboration was the only hope for his desperate countrymen.